vim-advent-calendar/vimways.org/content/2018/chrisbra-diffmode.md

-Also, Vim can now read and understand the [unified diff format][8] (which seems to be the standard format nowadays), so even when the bundled the diff library does not work well enough, one does not need to translate the output back into a ed like diff format anymore.
+Also, Vim can now read and understand the [unified diff format][8] (which seems to be the standard format nowadays), so even when the bundled diff library does not work well enough, one does not need to translate the output back into a ed like diff format anymore.

 ## Some examples